what's wrong with animal tourism?

 Camels are mistreated and abused for rides and photos.
 They're chained, muzzled, beat with hooks, starved and tied together and riden, causing stress, painful joint diseases and arthritis, and also diseases from exposure.

-Ostriches cannot safely support the weight of humans and riding animals is unnatural, painful and cruel to the birds kept captive just to be used and abused.
+Ostriches cannot safely support the weight of humans and riding is unnatural, painful and cruel to the birds kept captive just to be used and abused.

 Riding horses, and donkeys, is also unnatural.
 The weight and pressure cause bone, joint and muscle stress, and the bits, whips and spurs cause pain and injury.